variedprojects/RockPaper/README.md

 -There may have been a better approach.

-## design issues
+### design background
-I wanted to make a live background
+I wanted to make a live animated background but ended up with a more classic approach.

+### Reset Button
+I originally had my reset button refresh the page.
+I then decided to reset my score and results to empty strings instead

+### Check Score
+I'm still trying to figure out how to make an animated window pop up instead of window prompt to print the score.

+### design sound
+I would like there to be sounds in the background.

+### design icons
+I'd like my icons to be animated.